PHOTO GALLERY

 I got to chauffeur legendary prose poet Louis Jenkins around town

-when he visited Greenville last fall.
+when he visited Greenville.
 Here I am with Louis and my friend and

 fellow poet Dana Wildsmith after his reading at the downtown library.

-I had a chance to meet and interview The Mayhem Poets when they visited my city.
+I had a chance to meet and interview The Mayhem Poets when they came to Greenville.

 Great guys, great spoken word poetry.
 They kept 400 middle school students